Do Antibiotics Decrease Birth Control Pill Effectiveness?

 Birth control methods are most effective when used consistently.
 When it comes to the pill, the pill works best if it is taken at the same time every day.
 But even with perfect use, the pill has a 1% chance of failure.
 With regular, everyday use, that failure rate is as high as 8%.
 When someone adds in the volatility of different drugs and their interactions, including antibiotics, then the chances of an unintended pregnancy while on the pill increase further.

-If a woman is taking an antibiotic or other medication known to interfere with birth control pills, it’s crucial that she uses an additional contraceptive method.
-It’s also a good idea to use this backup method for at least a month after stopping antibiotics.
-Even just one missed pill or one pill rendered ineffective can induce ovulation.
-Doctors usually recommend women use either condoms or spermicide as a backup birth control method.
+If a woman is taking an antibiotic or other medication known to interfere with birth control pills, it’s crucial that she uses an additional contraceptive method aka “back up method” or abstain from sexual intercourse, if that’s possible.
+It’s a good idea to use this backup method for at least a month after stopping antibiotics.
+Even just one missed pill or one pill rendered ineffectively antibiotics can cause ovulation and thus, pregnancy.
+Doctors recommend women use either condoms or spermicide as a backup birth control method.

 Even though the pill can fail while a woman is taking antibiotics, it is still a highly effective and safe contraceptive method to prevent unintended pregnancy.
 Companies like Pandia Health are leading the way to giving women safe and convenient access to birth control pills with birth control delivery services.
 When women have the ability to plan their pregnancies, they experience better health outcomes for themselves and any children they choose to have.